Student Service Opportunities

 Fall Alternative Break

-- Fall Alternative Break applications are now open!
+- Fall Alternative Break applications are now closed!

 - What & When: Fall Alternative Break (FAB) takes place for four days during IUPUI’s fall academic break each October.